trueos/trueos-docs/trueos-handbook/using.rst

 * **SSH root logins are disabled by default:** If SSH is enabled, login as a regular user and use :command:`su` or :command:`sudo` when administrative actions are required.
-You should not change this default as this prevents an unwanted user from having complete access to the system.
+Do not change this setting, as it prevents an unwanted user from having complete access to the system.

 * **sudo is installed:** It is configured to allow users in the *wheel* group permission to run an administrative command after typing their